JasonSurendran/HealthInfo/README.md

+### How To Use Software

 ## Install Dependencies
 1. Create a virtual environment with
 ```python -m venv myenv  # Replace "myenv" with your desired environment name```
 2. Activate the virtual environment:
 	a.
 On Windows